 where n is the number of seed sensors and \hat{d}{ji} is the estimated distance computed through gradient propagation.
-Least squared error coordinates can be found using gradient descent.
+The coordinates that minimize least squared error can be found iteratively using gradient descent.
 More precisely, the coordinate estimate starts with the last estimate if it is available and otherwise with the location of the seed with the minimum estimated distance.
 The coordinates are then incrementally updated in proportion to the gradient of the total error with respect to that coordinate.
 The partial derivatives are: